Advanced Manufacturing to Power Utah's Future

 What’s the Difference Between Nuclear Fuel Facilities and Reactors?

-Fuel facilities produce, process, or manage nuclear materials, while reactors use those materials to generate energy through controlled fission.
+Fuel facilities produce, process, or manage nuclear materials that power nuclear reactors.
+Nuclear reactors generate power through controlled fission.

 What are the safety considerations and risks associated with nuclear fuel facilities?